| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 2. K. Reduce Sedentary Time

 The long sitting hours have a close relationship with weight gain.
-Sedentary time is a factor that one should reduce as part of being healthy and well.
-This is because prolonged sitting may lead to changes in posture, reduced energy levels and predisposition to lifestyle related conditions.
-The body should stay active by having short activity breaks in the day to aid in proper circulation, flexibility and alertness of the mind.
+Sedentary time is a factor that one should reduce as a part of being healthy and well.
+This is because prolonged sitting may lead to changes in posture, reduced energy levels and pre-disposition to lifestyle related conditions.
+The body should stay active by maintaining the short activity breaks in the day for proper circulation, flexibility and alertness of the mind.

 To minimize sedentary behavior: